JavierM42/react-line-wrapping-input/README.md

 ### overlapTechnique

 To overlap the textarea and the invisible element, the default behavior is to use `display: grid` and overlapping grid areas.
-An equilvaent result can be achieved with absolute positioning.
+An equivalent result can be achieved with absolute positioning.
 If you prefer that you can use `overlapTechnique="absolute"`.

 ## Tricks